glimpse-editor/getglimpse-web/content/about.md

 No, this project does not intend to supplant the GNU Image Manipulation Program.
 You may have noticed we already link to [their donations page](https://www.gimp.org/donating/) throughout our documentation and we periodically donate a portion of our own funds to the upstream project.

-This project is also run entirely by passionate enthusiasts.
+Glimpse project is also run entirely by passionate enthusiasts.
 Development on the GNU Image Manipulation Program will continue as normal with same core group of developers and be entirely unhindered by this project.

 We anticipate in the coming months and years that Glimpse will be a place where people can experiment with fixes that upstream may not have had the resources to work on and new ideas that upstream may have felt unable or unwilling to try for legacy reasons.